Fighting in Gaza abates, but truce hopes look fragile

 The violence has sparked protests outside the region.

 Demonstrators in London marched from the Israeli embassy to the Houses of Parliament and Whitehall, blocking traffic throughout the West End.
-French police clashed with pro-Palestinian protesters who defied a ban by authorities to march in central Paris.
+French police clashed with pro-Palestinian protesters who defied a ban by authorities to march in central Paris [ID:nL6N0Q10XR]

 (Additional reporting by Maayan Lubell and Ari Rabinovitch in Jerusalem, Noah Browning in Gaza, Ali Sawafta in Ramallah and Jim Loney and Steve Holland in Washington; Writing by Mayaan Lubell and Crispian Balmer; Editing by Raissa Kasolowsky, Stephen Powell and Eric Walsh)